Marie Tuck: History

-After her 1914 arrival back in South Australia, she exhibited in Adelaide and rejoined the local artistic community.
-She started teaching at the South Australian School of Arts and Crafts.
+After her 1914 arrival back in South Australia, she rejoined the local artistic community and exhibited in Adelaide including at the Federal exhibitions.
+In 1919 she started teaching at the South Australian School of Arts and Crafts where she taught for twenty years.
+Her many students included Ivor Hele, Dora Cecil Chapman, David Dallwitz, Ivor Francis, Jacqueline Hick and Noel Wood.